xvitaly/srcrepair/docs/help/source/config-editor.rst

   2. Edit config as described in :ref:`working with config editor <editor-working>`.
   3. Press **Save config** button on main toolbar to save changes in config file.

 If safe clean is enabled (green light in status bar), backup file will be created automatically.
-You can restore or delete in on :ref:`BackUps <backups-about>` tab.
+You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 .. index:: config editor, useful information
 .. _editor-other: